tevaughan/mnohaya-lita/README.md

 Literally, it means "Many Years".
 The song is sung, for example, to the bride and groom at a wedding.
 It is also part of the divine liturgy in the East.
 (The Eastern Catholics do not celebrate the mass, which is the Roman-Catholic version of the same divine liturgy.
-Both the Easter divine liturgy and the Roman mass have the liturgy of the Word and the liturgy of the Eucharist.)
+Both the Eastern divine liturgy and the Roman mass have the liturgy of the Word and the liturgy of the Eucharist.)

 Megan listened to a recording of her relatives, who sang the song as they